-Antiphospholipid syndrome (APS), also known as antiphospholipid antibody syndrome (APLS), is an autoimmune disease that causes abnormal blood clot formation in a person’s arteries and veins.
+Antiphospholipid syndrome (APS), also known as antiphospholipid antibody syndrome (APLS), is an autoimmune inflammatory disease that causes abnormal blood clot formation in a person’s arteries and veins.

 Blood clotting (thickening of the blood) is a normal function of the body.
 When an injury cuts a person's skin, a blood clot stops the bleeding.
 But internal blood clots that form inside the blood vessels are dangerous, and the overactive blood clotting associated with APS can cause life-threatening health problems.